protontypes/continuous-reforestation/README.md

     description: "Do you want to plant or test?
 False: you dont plant yet"
     default: False
 outputs:
-  myOutput:
+  response:
-    description: "Output from the action"
+    description: "JSON response of the RaaS API plant"
 runs:
   using: "docker"
   image: "Dockerfile"